ha0ye/github-practices-BME6938/README.md

   - commits as project snapshots
   - branches as ways to experiment
   - remotes and clones
-  - collaboration workflow
-- identify resources for further learning
+  - an effective workflow for collaboration